-Recount looming in bruising Florida battle for US Senate
+Florida battle for US Senate still too close to call

 Nelson was been viewed as one of the more vulnerable Democrats thanks to the formidable challenge from Scott, a former hospital chain CEO who has poured more than $60 million of his own fortune into his campaign.

 When Scott first jumped in last April, the contest was seen as one of the marquee races in the nation.
-It was soon overshadowed by the governor’s race: a vitriolic competition between Republican Ron DeSantis and Democrat Andrew Gillum that has become a proxy battle between Trump and his Democratic opponents.
+It was soon overshadowed by the governor’s race: a vitriolic competition between Republican former U.S. Rep. Ron DeSantis and Democrat Andrew Gillum that became a proxy battle between Trump and his Democratic opponents.
+DeSantis had trailed in almost every poll leading up to Election Day, but he parlayed Trump’s strong endorsements in the Republican primary and general election to pull off an upset.
+Gillum would have been the first Democrat elected to the office since 1994, and the state’s first-ever African-American governor.

-Scott also spent nearly two weeks off the campaign trail to respond to Hurricane Michael, which pummeled several counties in the Florida Panhandle and was responsible for dozens of deaths.
+Scott spent nearly two weeks off the campaign trail to respond to Hurricane Michael, which pummeled several counties in the Florida Panhandle and was responsible for dozens of deaths.

 The two candidates disagreed on issues ranging from gun control to environmental policy to health care.
 Nelson was a strong supporter of the federal health care overhaul pushed into law by President Barack Obama, while Scott had called for the law to be repealed and replaced.